-Is there another treatment for celiac disease besides a gluten-free diet?
+Is there another treatment, besides a gluten-free diet?

 No, there are no other treatments currently available.
 On rare occasions, steroids or other medications may be used to suppress the immune system during severe attacks.

-How long do I have to stay on a gluten-free diet if I have celiac disease?
+How long do I have to stay on a gluten-free diet?

 Patients with celiac disease must stay on a gluten-free diet for the rest of their lives.
 It can be challengings to adjust to at first, but many adapt well over time.

 What is gluten?

 Gluten is a protein found in wheat, rye, barley, and other grains.
 It can act as a glue that holds foods together.
 An example would be a pizza crust, which uses a high-gluten flour to create a chewy, durable bread that can hold up to sauce and toppings.
 Some gluten-free pizza crust options are now available.

 What is gluten-free?

 Gluten-free is a designation for a diet or consumable product that does not contain gluten.
 People with this disease should adopt a gluten-free diet and look for food products that have a gluten-free label.

 “Dr. Ramirez has been my Gastro for many years.
 He was the doc that diagnosed me with Celiac.
 His office & himself are awesome!
 Communicates with any & all updates.” – Barbara